You may be new to the catfish angling scene or maybe the fishing scene altogether.

-Yes, I understand that this isn’t probably what you’re looking for in the answer.
-I’m sure you want specifics on the exact gear, but this is equally as important.
-Catfish can be stubborn species of fish to target and learning how to locate catfish, read river bends or understanding the catfishing eating patterns can take time and patience to learn.
+First of all I have to say, that Catfish is a stubborn species of fish to target and learning how to locate catfish, read river bends or understanding the catfishing eating patterns can take time and patience to learn.

-This is when a positive attitude can step in and help you through the noise and keep you motivated to learning the sport and trying different methods and locations until you finally get it down to a science.
+That’s why it’s really important that you have a positive attitude which will help you through the noise and keep you motivated to learning the sport and trying different methods and locations until you finally get it down to a science.

 Stick to baits that you know have had success for years.